Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Deployment/README.md

 ## Prerequisites

 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with **Azure** through VS Code interface.
-- An **Azure AD** tenant.
-For more information, see: [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- An **Microsoft Entra ID** tenant.
+For more information, see: [How to get a Microsoft Entra tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A user account in your **Azure AD** tenant.
+- A user account in your **Microsoft Entra ID** tenant.
 - An **Azure subscription**.
 This sample uses **Azure App Service** and **Azure Key Vault**.

 ## Setup